 1934A large typhoon hits western Honshu, Japan, killing 3,036 people.

-1934Poet-songwriter, Leonard Cohen, is born in Montreal, Canada.
-He is known for the songs Bird on a Wire and Suzanne.
+1934Poet-songwriter, Leonard (Norman) Cohen, is born in Westmount, Quebec, Canada.
+He is known for the songs Bird on a Wire, Suzanne, Joan of Arc, and So Long, Marianne.

 1935Actor, Henry Gibson, is born James Bateman in Germantown, Philadelphia, Pennsylvania.
 He is best known as a cast member of the TV sketch-comedy series Rowan & Martin's Laugh-In from 1968 to 1971.
 He appeared in the films The Nutty Professor, Kiss Me, Stupid, The Long Goodbye, Nashville, The Kentucky Fried Movie, The Blues Brothers, Innerspace, and Wedding Crashers.